MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD02_LAB_MANUAL.md

 8. Add attributes to the new **Comment** class diagram for each of the properties you planned for the comment.

-9. Connect the two classes with association object.
+9. Connect the two classes with an association object.

-10. The association created a property,  in the photo class.
-Change its return type to List<Comment>, and change the property back to "collection association" in the class diagram.
+10. The association creates a property  in the **photo** class.
+Change its return type to **List<Comment>**, and in the class diagram, change the property back to **collection association**.

 11. Fix the properties return values in the **Photo** class, to match the property types.